hakovala/node-trakt/README.md

 NodeJS wrapper module for Trakt.tv API.

 > This is a early development version.
-So, expect it to change..
+So, expect it to change and have many bugs..

 ## Install
  Clone github repository to *node_modules* folder.